magentabusiness/magentabusiness.github.io/fleet-tracking.md

 ## Fleet tracking solution overview

-The diagram below identifies data flow and integration points for typical fleet tracking solution that uses ThingsBoard platform to collect and analyze vehicle data.
+The diagram below identifies data flow and integration points for typical fleet tracking solution that uses IoT Hub platform to collect and analyze vehicle data.

 ![Fleet tracking solution diagram](/images/iot-use-cases/fleet-tracking.svg)

 You may notice that there are plenty of connectivity options for vehicle sensors: either direct connection to the cloud or through the IoT Gateway.
 Platform supports industry standard encryption algorithms (SSL) and device credentials types (X.509 certificates and access tokens).
 The collected data is stored in Cassandra - fault-tolerant and reliable NoSQL database.
-ThingsBoard Rule Engine allows you to forward incoming data to various analytics systems, such as Apache Spark or Hadoop using Kafka or other Message buses.
+IoT Hub Rule Engine allows you to forward incoming data to various analytics systems, such as Apache Spark or Hadoop using Kafka or other Message buses.

 ## Learn more